FangZY-Lab/WntQuant/README.md

 # WntQuant

-Directional quantification of Wnt signaling-pathway activity from bulk RNA-seq data.
+Directional quantification of Wnt signaling-pathway activity from multi-perturbation datasets data.

 ## What is WntQuant?